Dominic-Stafford/CMS_Herwig_tutorial_2024/README.md

 cmsRun DYToLL_NLO_5FS_TuneCH3_13TeV_matchbox_herwig7_dipole_cff_cfg.py  >& output.txt &
 ```

 Similarly, more cards could be tested modifying accordingly the commands passed inside Herwig through the CMSSW-Herwig-interface.
-Contact us if you want to get help on a particular processes!
+Contact us if you want to get help on any particular process!